LukeDickerson19/python-common-utils/common_utils/email_utils/outlook_utils/README.md

 			function will have optional arguments of which email message object to respond to and the send functions will then ... tbd

-	it would also be cool if i figured out how to get all message in a specific inbox sub folder i think i'd just need to specify the subfolder in the get_all_messages_in_folder https://www.mathworks.com/matlabcentral/answers/44967-retrieve-a-specific-folder-in-outlook
+	it would also be cool if i figured out how to get all messages in a specific inbox sub folder i think i'd just need to specify the subfolder in the get_all_messages_in_folder https://www.mathworks.com/matlabcentral/answers/44967-retrieve-a-specific-folder-in-outlook